jolibrain/joliGEN/docs/source/quickstart_ddpm.rst

  Download the Dataset
 **********************

-Download the dataset (3.3 Gb) and unzip it:
+Download the dataset (3.3 Gb), unzip it, place it in the ``datasets`` directory, and create your ``checkpoints`` directory:

 .. code:: bash

    wget https://www.joligen.com/datasets/noglasses2glasses_ffhq.zip
    unzip noglasses2glasses_ffhq.zip
+   mkdir datasets
+   mv noglasses2glasses_ffhq datasets/noglasses2glasses_ffhq
+   rm noglasses2glasses_ffhq.zip
+   mkdir checkpoints

 This dataset contains two subdirectories with portraits: one with glasses, one without glasses.
 Only the dataset of faces wearing glasses